DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-07-15-set-a-funding-route-preference.md

 Research with candidates who are pursuing a salaried route into teaching showed us that they would not consider fee-funded courses, even if invited to them by a provider.

-Providers told us that they have been wasting time inviting candidates to courses that they won’t apply to because it’s not clear enough that they are only interested in salaried routes.
+Providers told us that they have been wasting time inviting candidates to courses that they will not apply to because it’s not clear enough that they are only interested in salaried routes.

 > "They have applied to 8 places but some are salaried, they need to be clear about what they want to apply for”